Employment. Independence. Prevention.

 1971: Talking book machines were provided to Lycoming County residents who were blind.
 Transportation services were also provided with assistance from local Lions Clubs.

-2021: North Central Sight Services, Inc. provides Rehabilitation Services in the Abe Snyder Memorial Resource Center and a Low Vision Aids Store: Tools for Everyday.
+Now: North Central Sight Services, Inc. provides Rehabilitation Services in the Abe Snyder Memorial Resource Center and an Assistive Technology Lab that offers devices and aids for individual needs.

 1982: The Prevention of Blindness Department was established.
 Approximately 500 children and adults were screened on a yearly basis.